Rickmansworth: Politics and economy

 Rickmansworth is a part of the UK Parliament constituency of South West Hertfordshire.
 Gagan Mohindra has been the Member of Parliament since the December 2019 United Kingdom general election.

 The agricultural co-operative, Quality Milk Producers has its headquarters in Scotsbridge House, as do the English Guernsey Cattle Society, the Jersey Cattle Society, the UK Holstein Society, the British Friesian Breeders Club, the Milk Development Council and the Centre for Dairy Information.

 Police station

 In 1897, a police station opened in the High Street adjoining the fire station.
-The site of the later police station on Rectory Road was purchased by Lidl in 2013 and the building was demolished.
-The residents association (RDRA) have opposed the proposal for a store.
-Rickmansworth police station is now located within Three Rivers House.
+The site of a later police station on Rectory Road was purchased by Lidl in 2013 for £2.3 million and the building was demolished.
+The residents association (RDRA) and district council have opposed the proposal for a store.
+Lidl were still exploring plans to open the store in late 2022 whilst using the site for “storage purposes”.

+Rickmansworth police station is now located within the district council’s Three Rivers House offices in Northway.

 Geography

 Valley Road in Rickmansworth has a frost hollow.
 This is caused by the local geography, notably the railway embankment which prevents the natural drainage of cold air from a specific part of the valley.
 The greatest daily temperature range in England was recorded on 29 August 1936 in Rickmansworth when the temperature climbed from 1.1 °C at dawn to 24.9 °C within 9 hours due to this unusual geographic feature.